piyushk6626/Athena/readme.md

 # Athena(Mauli): The Free Open-Source Alternative to Alexa+ and Perplexity

-Athena is an open-source AI assistant designed to execute complex tasks across multiple services with natural language understanding—something Alexa+ and Perplexity can’t fully deliver.
+Athena is an open-source AI assistant designed to execute complex tasks across multiple services with natural language understanding—something Alexa+ and Perplexity can't fully deliver.
 While Alexa+ focuses on premium voice-command experiences and Perplexity excels at answering queries with AI, Athena bridges the gap by combining deep context awareness with full-service integration for real-world tasks.

 ![Athena](Img/demo.png)